 - Data of all available entities as per the filters defined by admin in the profile.

-- Any records of offline available entities that you follow on Dynamics 365 for Customer Engagement apps will be available in when offline.
+- Any records of offline available entities that you follow on Dynamics 365 apps will be available in when offline.

 As soon as the application is disconnected from the server you will see an indication on the application that it is offline.
-Once you have reconnected to your phone service or internet, tap this offline indicator to reconnect to Dynamics 365 for Customer Engagement apps.
+Once you have reconnected to your phone service or internet, tap this offline indicator to reconnect to Dynamics 365 apps.